 Which Sonos soundbar should you buy in 2024?

 Sonos doesn't just make multi-room speakers.
 While the brand's Ace headphones might have garnered plenty of headlines lately – not always for the right reasons – its soundbar division has been quietly taking care of business for years, producing some knockout models that rival the best in class.
-The Arc is a multi-Award winner, while the upcoming Arc Ultra promises twice as much bass as the standard Arc.
+The Arc is a multi-Award winner, while its successor, the Arc Ultra earned another five-star review from us.

 Of course there are more affordable models too, as well as a range of subwoofers to pair them with.
 And each of Sonos' devices here slots seamlessly into a Sonos setup, giving you multi-room skills as part of the package.